The following essay was included in True’s email editions for the week of 19 November 2006.

 And with that, the power of collective outrage was proven.

-That, dear readers, is why I do rants.
+That, dear readers, is why I do editorials and rants …and many are categorized as both.
 Because I think when you know about outrageous problems, you’re more likely to be outraged.
 And the more people who are outraged about a problem like, say, Zero Tolerance policies in our schools, or truly frivolous lawsuits, the more the chorus of voices decrying that outrage will rise — and the more the people in charge will hear it (and, more importantly, will rush to fix the problem to stop the chorus).

 It really does work, even though it’s tough to get people to pay attention to issues that aren’t right in front of them.
 We’re all busy people living busy lives, but if we don’t say “NO!”, who will?